katshann/citrix-hypervisor-management-api/docs/api-ref-autogen.md

 _Overview:_

-List all installed SSL certificate revocation lists.
+List the names of all installed TLS Certificate Revocation Lists.

 _Signature:_